indiesoftby/defold-liveupdate-reszip/README.md

 ### Advanced Usage

 ResZip can start preloading the `resources.zip` file as soon as game loading is finished.
-It's recommended to enable this option:
+It's highly recommended to enable this option:

 ```ini
 [liveupdate_reszip]
 preload_file = your_resources_file_name.zip
 ```

-If the `resources.zip` file contains hundreds or thousands of resources, you can speed up the process of loading resources by enabling batching:
+If the `resources.zip` file contains hundreds or thousands of resources, you can speed up the process of loading resources by enabling batching (only for HTML5!):

 ```lua
 reszip.RESOURCES_PER_BATCH = 10